Kaon-deuteron femtoscopy from unitarized chiral interactions: and amplitudes

 where $\bm{q}=(\bm{k} - \bm{k}\,^\prime)/2$ is half the momentum transferred to the deuteron, built from initial and final kaon momentum $\bm{k}$ and $\bm{k}\,^\prime$, respectively, and

 is the elastic deuteron form factor normalized to unity at $q=0$, with $\phi_d(\bm{r})$ being the deuteron wave function.
-This wave function is divided into the usual s- and d-wave components $u(r)$ and $w(r)$, respectively, for which we take the analytical expression given in Ref.~\cite{Mahlein:2023fmx} with parameters fitted to the realistic deuteron wave function obtained with the Argonnne V18 interaction \cite{Wiringa:1994wb}.
+This wave function is divided into the usual s- and d-wave components $u(r)$ and $w(r)$, respectively, for which we take the analytical expression given in Ref.~\cite{Mahlein:2023fmx} with parameters fitted to the realistic deuteron wave function obtained with the Argonne V18 interaction \cite{Wiringa:1994wb}.
+We have redone all of our calculations with the Paris deuteron wave function~\cite{Lacombe:1981eg} employed in Ref.~\cite{Kamalov:2000iy}.
+We find the correlation functions obtained with either choice of the deuteron wave function to be barely distinguishable.

-For the $K^+d$ scattering amplitude in IA we similarly obtain the same expression as in Eq.~(\ref{eq:T_IA}), but replacing the elementary $t$-matrices by $t_{K^+p \to K^+p}$ and $t_{K^+n \to K^+n}$.
+For the $K^+d$ scattering amplitude in IA we similarly obtain the same expression as in Eq.~(\ref{eq:T_IA}), but replacing the elementary $t$-matrices by $t_{K^+p, K^+p}$ and $t_{K^+n, K^+n}$.

 Turning to the calculation in the FCA, the $K^- d$ amplitude is given by

 where the amplitudes $T^-_p$ and $T^-_n$ correspond to the Faddeev partitions that contain the processes in which the $K^-$ collides first on a proton and a neutron, respectively.
 This is seen in the diagrams of Fig.~\ref{fig:faddeev_kmD}, which represent the following system of coupled equations: